Home / Career Guides / Data Scientist

 What are some common tasks in a data scientist’s workday?

-A typical day for a data scientist is filled with a variety of tasks.
+A typical day for a data scientist is filled with various tasks.
 Their duties might include collecting and cleaning data, manipulating data using programming languages, applying statistical methods and machine learning algorithms, creating data visualizations, and presenting their findings to non-technical team members or stakeholders.
-They often participate in discussions aimed at solving problems and developing strategic plans based on data trends and forecasts.
+They often participate in discussions to solve problems and develop strategic plans based on data trends and forecasts.

 What kind of projects do data scientists typically work on?

 They work on a diverse array of projects, depending on the industry they are in.
-They might be tasked with predicting customer behaviours to inform marketing strategies, improving supply chain efficiency, detecting fraudulent transactions, developing recommendation systems for e-commerce platforms, or contributing to developing autonomous vehicles in the technology sector, amongst others.
+They might be tasked with predicting customer behaviors to inform marketing strategies, improving supply chain efficiency, detecting fraudulent transactions, developing recommendation systems for e-commerce platforms, or contributing to developing autonomous vehicles in the technology sector.

 How does data science differ from data analytics?